collective/dexterity.membrane/README.rst

 This package contains a member content type that has an email field.
 This is used as login name by the behavior.
 See ``getUserName``.
 Other implementations are possible, so we do not force you to use the email address as the login name in your site.

+By default, this is on, but you can switch it off in our control panel.
+The setting is saved in the Plone registry.

-But setting the use_email_as_login property to True is probably a good idea.
+Next to this, it is probably a good idea to also switch on the use_email_as_login property of Plone itself.
 The only effect this has as far as this package is concerned, is that some text in login forms is changed: you see 'email address' as label instead of 'login name', mostly.
 To enable this, you can put this in